 I developed this recipe during a busy season of life when I was craving something special but didn't want to spend a long time in the kitchen.
 I love how it transforms simple ingredients into a luxurious dish.

-Looking for the full recipe?
 The recipe card at the bottom of this post includes the complete list of ingredients, measurements, and instructions.

-How to Make Creamy Salmon Pasta
+Tips to Make the Best Creamy Salmon Pasta

 Cook Pasta